rytsikau/ee.Yrewind/README.md

 ##### [**` -ffmpeg='c:\path\to\ffmpeg\' `**](#)

 Specifies the path to FFmpeg library.
-If a relative path is specified, the base folder is the folder from which the command line was run.
-If this parameter is missing, Yrewind tries to find FFmpeg in own folder and using environment variables.
+If relative path is specified, the base folder is the folder from which the command line was run.
+If this parameter is missing, Yrewind tries to find FFmpeg in its own folder and using environment variables.
 >     yrewind -url='https://www.youtube.com/watch?v=9Auq9mYxFEE' -ffmpeg='c:\Program Files\FFmpeg\'

 <br>

 ##### [**` -output='c:\dir1\dir2\filename.extension' `**](#)

 Specifies custom folder, filename and extension (media container format) for the saved livestream.
-If a relative path is specified, the base folder is the folder from which the command line was run.
+If relative path is specified, the base folder is the folder from which the command line was run.
 If this parameter is missing, program uses the next default values:
 * `[batch file folder]\saved_streams\` - for folder
 * `[id]_[date]-[time]_[duration]_[resolution]` - for filename
 * `.mkv` - for extension